-As of March 31, 2018, the Company had cash on hand of \$3,964,000.
-Management considers liquid assets to consist of cash and cash equivalents, accounts receivable, inventory, prepaid expenses and other current assets.
-According to this definition, the Company's liquid assets equal the current assets totaling \$23,189,000.
-While working capital is traditionally used as a measure of a Company's liquidity, management believes that a more accurate view of the Company's liquidity is current assets less current liabilities.
-The Company's current assets less current liabilities, excluding fair value of financial derivatives (which are to be settled in shares) equals \$5,683,000.
+As of September 30, 2018, the Company had cash on hand of \$4,331,000.
+Management considers liquid assets to consist of cash and cash equivalents, accounts receivable, inventory, prepaid expenses and other current assets, which totals \$22,982,000.
+Working capital is used as a measure of a Company's liquidity, which is calculated as current assets minus current liabilities.
+The Company's current assets less current liabilities, excluding fair value of financial derivatives (which are to be settled in shares) equals \$4,682,000.